Richard Morris Hunt Prize

 - How the international experience will apply to the applicant’s professional career after the Fellowship.

-The 2020 Richard Morris Hunt Prize will be awarded to a French architect, selected by the French Heritage Society.
+The 2020 Richard Morris Hunt Prize will be awarded to a French architect, selected by Les Amis du RMHP.
+Interested applicants must apply by July 1.
 Please visit enrmhprize.org for more details.
+Encourage eligible candidates to apply by sharing this poster!

 The next American Jury will gather in Washington, D.C., in Fall 2020 to award the Richard Morris Hunt Prize to two American architects, a Fellow and a Scholar.
 Research travels will take place in France during 2021.